HOUSE OF REPRESENTATIVES STAFF ANALYSIS

 Effect of Proposed Changes

-The bill creates the Division of Long-term Care (Division) within FDVA.
-The Division is to oversee the
+The bill creates the Division of Long-term Care (division) within FDVA.
+The division will oversee the

 operations of veterans’ adult day health care programs.
 The bill provides that the executive director of